abinit/abipy/docs/installation.rst

     Required to generate jupyter notebooks.
     Install these two packages with ``conda install jupyter nbformat`` or use ``pip``.
-    To use notebooks you will also need a web browser to open the notebook.
+    To use ``jupyter`` you will also need a web browser to open the notebook.
     (recommended)

 ``wxPython`` and ``wxmplot`` for the GUI